-- Be sure to check the countries and areas of use, and observe the laws and regulations of the country or region. - When using the GP-E2 with the camera, connect it to the camera with the cable that came with the GP-E2.
-If you do not use the provided cable, the geotag information will not be appended to the image when you shoot. - Certain functions of the GP-E2 will not work with this camera.
+When using the GP-E2 with the camera, connect it to the camera with the cable that came with the GP-E2.
+If you do not use the provided cable, the geotag information will not be appended to the image when you shoot.

+- Certain functions of the GP-E2 will not work with this camera.
 Note the following: - The shooting direction is not recorded.
-(The digital compass cannot be used.) - The geotag information can be appended to a movie when the shooting starts.
+(The electronic compass cannot be used.) - The geotag information can be appended to a movie when the shooting starts.
 However, the location will not be displayed on Map Utility (EOS software).
 Check the location with the camera.